 The Norwich Diocesan Board of Finance (NDBF) is a related party due to its powers of appointment of company members.
-NDBF recharged costs incurred in relation to services provided to the Trust totalling £6,340 (2021: £5,390).
-There are no balances outstanding at the year-end (2021: £nil).
+NDBF recharged costs incurred in relation to services provided to the Trust totalling £1,225 (2022: £6,340).

 The Diocese of Norwich Education Academy Trust (DNEAT)